Visitor Policies and Hours

 - Labor-and-delivery patients may have one partner and one birth support person.

-- Neonatal intensive care unit patients may have one birth parent plus their significant other (both can be parents), who must remain in the patient’s room for the duration of the visit.
+- Neonatal intensive care unit patients may have one birth parent plus their significant other (both can be parents).
+They must remain in the patient’s room during the visit.

 - Pediatric intensive care patients may have two adult visitors, preferably parents.
 They must remain in the patient’s room during the visit.